 Today, Newmont and Pan American Silver announced closures of mines in Mexico.
-Newmont is now ramping down production at is massive Penasquito Mine, which produced 18 million ounces of silver in 2018:
+Newmont is now ramping down production at its massive Penasquito Mine, which produced 18 million ounces of silver in 2018:

 Also, Pan American Silver announced the shutdown of its La Colorada and Dolores mines in Mexico.
 These two mines produced 13.3 million ounces of silver in 2019:

-With Mexico, the largest silver producing country in the world now on lockdown, the collapse of global silver mine supply is underway.
+With Mexico, the largest silver-producing country in the world now on lockdown, the collapse of the global silver mine supply is underway.
 The shutdown of silver mines throughout the world is taking place when investors are buying a record amount of physical silver bullion.
 This has now become a PERFECT STORM for the silver price going forward.